GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 1. Enter a display name for the provider  (e.g "My ADFS", "MITREid Connect", etc.)

-1. In `type` choose "openidconnect" (if you are using Gluu oxd as a mediator with an OP check [this](#using-oxd-as-mediator) section)
+1. In `type`, choose "openidconnect" (if you are using Gluu oxd as a mediator with an OP, check [this](#using-oxd-as-mediator) section)

-1. Optionally supply a `logo path` for this provider.
+1. Optionally, supply a `logo path` for this provider.
 Check this [section](./passport.md#about-logo-images) of the introductory page to learn more

 1. Check `Is enabled` (unless there is a reason to leave this provider integration temporarily disabled)

 1. It's not required to check `Request For Email` or `Email linking` unless you want to exercise a [custom flow](./passport.md#altering-flow-behaviour)

-1. Click on `Add` (meanwhile accept the default values for the remaining fields)
+1. Click on `Add` (meanwhile, accept the default values for the remaining fields)

 ![oidc_provider](../img/user-authn/passport/oidc_provider.png)